joshkuminski/OpenVision/README.md

 ## 2. Install requirements
 ### Windows 10
-****If you do not have hardware acceleration (GPU) and want to run this in the cloud skip down to Step 3 - Cloud.****
+### Cloud
+There are a few things we need to do locally before we jump into the cloud.

+Run the 'install_colab.bat' file located in the root directory
+   * This will install Python 3.8.10, create a virtual environment and install project requirements_colab.txt

-This utilizes Google Colaboratory- an online platform for **free* access to a gpu
+This Project leverages Google Colaboratory- an online platform for **free* access to a gpu
     *  The **free* tier has many limitations.
 To actaully use this it is recommended to purchase the Pay As You Go plan and upgrade when necessary.

-Run the 'install_colab.bat' file located in the root directory This will install Python 3.8.10, create a virtual environment and install project requirements_colab.txt
+### Local
 Run the 'install.bat' file as *Administrator* located in the root directory This will install the submodules for this project along with, Python 3.8.10, and Git.
 It will also create a virtual environment and install project requirements.txt